jmcmacnz/markdown-cv/index.md

 ## Statement

-After completing just over two years in product development at Fisher & Paykel Healthcare (FPH), I decided to amicably leave my role in order to travel and pursue music and tech-related projects for the remainder of the year.
+After completing two years in product development at Fisher & Paykel Healthcare (FPH), I decided to amicably leave my role in order to travel and pursue music and tech-related projects for the remainder of 2018.
 Studying and working as an engineer has helped me to develop a strong set of problem solving and analytical skills, while studying philosophy and French has strengthened my capacity to think critically and communicate effectively.
 This skillset enables me to adapt to a variety of working environments.
 I am seeking a role in a technological field that can provide me with challenging and engaging work and the opportunity to grow while applying myself in a professional environment.

 ## Experience

-### **Fisher & Paykel Healthcare** _Product Development Engineer_ **Feb-2016 to Mar-2018**
+### **Fisher & Paykel Healthcare**
+_Product Development Engineer_ **Feb-2016 to Mar-2018**

 #### Highlights: